 She treats the archive not as a static repository but as a living inheritance — something to be activated, questioned, and carried forward.
 Amina’s work insists on the value of Somali cultural production and the necessity of preserving it with care.

-Her practice moves fluidly across mediums- through the ISIRKA Podcast, long-form essays and cultural criticism (available at: aminaisir.substack.com) and live events and curation that brign communities together around Somali music, art and memory.
+Her practice moves fluidly across mediums- through the ISIRKA Podcast, long-form essays and cultural criticism (available at: aminaisir.substack.com) and live events and curation that bring communities together around Somali music, art and memory.

 Her commitment to Somali arts and culture has taken her across the globe — from the Hargeysa International Book Fair to Somali Week Festival in London, UK, Nordic Somali Week Festival in Helsinki, Finland and the Somali Studies International Association Congress in Hargeysa, Somaliland.

-She holds a BA in Sociology and a Master’s in International Development and Social Change qith research conducted in the UK, Belize, and Somaliland on identity, culture, and belonging.
+She holds a BA in Sociology and a Master’s in International Development and Social Change with research conducted in the UK, Belize, and Somaliland on identity, culture, and belonging.

 Contact: isiramina@gmail.com